How to Avoid the Design Mistakes That Ruin Small Plot Homes in Nigeria

 Massodih Okon Effiong is a Built Environment Expert and Senior Researcher based in Nigeria.
 He has a Master’s degree in Urban and Regional Planning, a first degree in Geography and Environmental Management, and professional certificates in Architectural Design, Landscape Design, and GIS.
 With over 15 years of hands-on experience in architecture, town planning, GIS, and building economics across Nigerian residential and institutional projects, he understands the real challenges Nigerians face when planning and building homes.

 At MassodihPlans, Massodih shares practical Nigerian building guides, modern bungalow and duplex house plans, and built environment resources created specifically for Nigerian homeowners, developers, and property investors.
-His work is based on real‑life conditions in Nigeria, climate‑responsive design, and cost‑effective planning, aimed at helping everyday Nigerians make smarter, more confident building decisions.
+His work is grounded in real-life Nigerian conditions, climate-responsive design, and cost-effective planning, aimed at helping everyday Nigerians make smarter, more confident building decisions.

 Related Posts